bodinsamuel/qyu/README.md

 The implementation was thought with this in mind:

-- It has to handle thousand of tasks
+- It has to handle probably thousands of tasks
+- tasks will be prioritized
 - tasks will probably be between 10ms to +3seconds
 - task can fail but it has to be clear about that
 - it has to be very light and simple